Creating A College List While Coping With Financial Uncertainty

 Look carefully at your home state’s higher education system, as these are often the lowest cost options for students who will not qualify for need-based aid.
 The UMass Amherst cost of attendance for in-state students is about $30,000, and commuting to a community college and then transferring to a four-year institution after two years is usually the least costly option available although there are pros and cons to this approach.
 Students can also consider the other UMass campuses as well as state colleges.

-We expect financial uncertainty to increase demand for UMass spots, so you should also consider other states’ public options.
+Financial uncertainty may increase demand for public university spots, so you should also consider other states’ public options.
 The University of Maine’s Flagship Match Scholarship Program guarantees that ”incoming, academically qualified students from selected states will pay the same tuition and fee rate as their home state’s flagship institution.”
-Neighboring states like Vermont and New Hampshire often offer merit awards to qualified Massachusetts residents, which make their COA just slightly more than in-state Massachusetts rates.
+States like Vermont and New Hampshire often offer merit awards to qualified residents from neighboring states, which make their COA just slightly more than in-state rates.

 Lake Forest College is known for making the college experience affordable.
 See this chart here using your high school GPA (weighted or unweighted) and your ACT or SAT score.